-Bobby Harris, leader and founder of the Grammy Award Winning Dazz Band, formerly “Kinsman Dazz” was born in Cleveland, Ohio and started playing saxophone with his father, also a saxophonist, in jazz clubs in when he was 16 years old.
-Bobby had the opportunity to play with many jazz greats including Roy Ayers, Freddie Hubbard and Richard “Groove” Holmes.
-Bobby grew up wanting to be a jazz musician, but after seeing a Blood, Sweat and Tears in concert he decided that R &B, Pop and Jazz could be fused together with musical integrity, and he was inspired.
-The blend of musical genres combined with horn sections, riffs, electronic sounds and a strong jazz connotation would be key to the Dazz Band's success.
-As a songwriter, Harris published countless song titles in his career which can be found on the two Kinsman Dazz albums and ALL fourteen Dazz Band albums including: Invitation to Love, Let the Music Play, Keep It Live, On the One For Fun, Jukebox, Hot Spot, Wild and Free, Time Traveler, Funkology, Here We Go Again, Rock the Room, Under The Streetlights, Motown Legends, and The 20th Century Millennium.
+Bobby Harris, leader and founder of the Grammy Award Winning Dazz Band, formerly “Kinsman Dazz” hails from Cleveland, Ohio where he started playing saxophone with his father in jazz clubs when he was 16 years old.
+Bobby had the opportunity to play with many jazz greats including Roy Ayers, Freddie Hubbard, Richard "Groove" Holmes and more; and always wanted to be a jazz musician.
+After seeing a Blood, Sweat and Tears concert he got inspired, and decided blending musical genres could be done with musical integrity by using horn sections, riffs & electronic sounds with a strong jazz connotation.
+Harris's songwriting and production skills along with his drive and keen eye for talent helped lead the Dazz Band to success that has lasted over four decades.
+Harris published countless song titles in his career and served as Producer or Associate Producer on the two Kinsman Dazz albums and ALL fourteen Dazz Band albums including: Invitation to Love, Let the Music Play, Keep It Live, On the One For Fun, Jukebox, Hot Spot, Wild and Free, Time Traveler, Funkology, Here We Go Again, Rock the Room, Under The Streetlights, Motown Legends, and The 20th Century Millennium.
 In 1982, The Dazz Band won a Grammy Award for Best Performance by a Group or Duo for “Let It Whip” written and produced by Reggie Andrews who also produced The Dazz Band hits including: “Swoop”, “Joystick”, “Heartbeat”, “Hot Spot”, “Party Right Here”, and “Let It All Blow”, their biggest UK single.
 With a total of 20 hits on Billboard's R & B and Pop charts The Dazz Band performed on popular television shows such as Soul Train, Solid Gold and American Bandstand.
-Hits like Let It Whip, Joystick, Heartbeat, Party Right Here, Swoop, Let It All Blow, Keep It Live, and others stood the test of time, and remain in recurring rotation while millions of fans continue to seek out Dazz Band music online and across the globe.
+Hits like Let It Whip, Starship, Joystick, Heartbeat, Party Right Here, Swoop, Let It All Blow, Keep It Live, and others stood the test of time, and remain in recurring rotation while millions of fans continue to seek out Dazz Band music online and across the globe.

 Guitarist Marlon “The Magician” McClain joined The Dazz Band in 1984 and has been with the group for a combined total of over 30 years.
 Marlon's writer, producer, arranger, and/or performance credits include: En Vogue, Toni Braxton, George Clinton, George Benson, Jeff Lorber, Kenny G, Dazz Band, Charlie Wilson, Christine and the Queens and more!
 Marlon is a self-taught musician who began his professional music journey as guitarist and co-founder of Portland, Oregon’s Nationally known group Pleasure.
 A masterful guitarist and producer, Marlon also enjoys developing new artists including his niece Whitney McClain, and his son Marlon ll aka “Brando” featured on the smash hit "Body" with Loud Luxury.